Post

 The Workaround: MSRA-Based Shadowing via Director Server

-1. Support Engineer connects to their Citrix Desktop
+1. Support engineer connects to their Citrix Desktop

 2. From there, RDP to the Citrix Director server